LabMobi/project-creator-android/README.md

 #### Creating a build job in CI

+Disclaimer: This section assumes you are an employee of Mobi Lab and have access to the company's account in Codemagic CI.

 By default we use Codemagic.

 The build configuration file for it is already included, see `codemagic.yaml` and https://confluence.lab.mobi/display/DEV/Codemagic